Sports Photo Automation 7 – CSV/TSV Data

-Sports Photo Automation can use CSV data to customize the compositions on a per image basis.
-CSV functions include the following.
+Sports Photo Automation can use CSV or TSV data to customize the compositions on a per image basis.
+Data functions include the following.

 - auto replace text